sankeer28/DiscordBot-v2/README.md

 # Features
 ### Chat Interaction 💬:
 - Casual chat with the bot using its name.
+Not required to call its name if using the bot's DMs.
 - Immediate responses using Gemini AI.
-- Chat history temporarily saved to memory for more realistic conversations.
+- Chat history is temporarily saved to memory for more realistic conversations.

 ### Media Retrieval 📺:
 - Returns images from [Google](https://www.google.com).